Science

 M1 - Statistics and Data Science (SSD)

-Fueled by increasingly powerful means of collection, statistical data (aka data) is growing exponentially, and few areas escape measurement that is becoming more extensive every day.
-But if the collection of data is one thing, its analysis is another.
-This is made difficult by two main phenomena: the size of the data and the complexity of the measured phenomena.
-Contemporary statistics seeks to solve these two problems.
-It is thus led to evolve very rapidly, by preserving the best of past tools, which it adapts to massive and large-scale data, and by proposing at the same time more and more refined modeling methods that respect the complexity of the phenomena.
-Classical statistics has thus evolved towards a more computational "data science", which integrates automatic learning and diagnostic techniques halfway between statistics and artificial intelligence.
+Powered by increasingly powerful collection methods, statistical data (aka data) is growing exponentially, and few areas escape increasingly extensive measurement.
+But while data collection is one thing, analyzing it is another.
+This is made difficult by two main phenomena: the size of the data and the complexity of the phenomena being measured.
+Contemporary statistics seeks to resolve these two problems.
+It is therefore evolving very rapidly, retaining the best of the tools of the past and adapting them to massive and large-scale data, while at the same time offering increasingly refined modeling methods that respect the complexity of the phenomena.
+Classical statistics has thus evolved into a more computational "data science," which incorporates automatic learning and diagnostic techniques that lie halfway between statistics and artificial intelligence.

-The Statistics and Data Science program provides training in all contemporary statistical analysis and modeling methodologies.
-While it leads to the profession of "data scientist", it integrates the aspects of methodological design - thanks to the mastery of the underlying mathematics and their computer programming - as well as the rigorous application of methods and models to data of various types and domains.
+The Statistics and Data Science program is a training course in all contemporary statistical analysis and modeling methodologies.
+While it leads to a career as a data scientist, it incorporates both methodological design aspects—through mastery of the underlying mathematics and their computer programming—and the rigorous application of methods and models to data of various types and domains.

-This course is split in the second year into two more specialized sub-courses, the teaching of which remains partially shared.
-The first of these specializations is Biostatistics, which focuses on the analysis and modeling of life data.
+This program is divided in the second year into two more specialized sub-programs, whose courses remain partially shared.
+The first of these specializations is Biostatistics, which delves deeper into the analysis and modeling of biological data.
 The second is Information and Decision Management (MIND), which specializes in the analysis and modeling of economic data as well as the management of decisions and associated risks.

 • Stochastic processes